This Guide Memo outlines policy on travel undertaken for University business.

 a.
 Documentation Required

 Payments to foreign visitors, or on behalf of foreign visitors (direct payments to hotels, etc.), may be made only if the visitor enters the United States on an appropriate visa (see Guide Memo 2.4.1: Visas for and Employment of Foreign Nationals.
-In addition to the documentation required for all travel payments, requests for payment to nonresident aliens must include a signed Form LA-6 (Declaration of Tax Status), photocopies of the traveler's passport, visa, I-94 card, and, for J-visas, a copy of Form DS-2019 (Certificate Of Eligibility For Exchange Visitor (J-1) Status).
+In addition to the documentation required for all travel payments, requests for payment to nonresident aliens must include Form LA-6 (Declaration of Tax Status), photocopies of the traveler's passport, visa, I-94 card, and, for J-visas, a copy of Form DS-2019 (Certificate Of Eligibility For Exchange Visitor (J-1) Status).
+All sensitive personal information should only be submitted through the secure Supplier Request Portal.

 Note that if a trip either originates or terminates in a foreign country, the entire cost of the trip is coded to a foreign travel expenditure type.
 This includes any costs for meals and lodging in the United States when the trip originated outside the United States.